May 2025

 View from inside a car, looking through a somewhat dirty windshield at another vehicle ahead.
 The car in the foreground appears to be a pickup truck, and a similar model pickup truck is visible ahead, partially obscured.
 The background shows a rural or country setting with some trees and overcast sky.

-Later our neighbour gave Charlie a lift to Denholm to fetch a pickup allowing us to tow our pickup up a steep verge and onto the safety of our farmhouse driveway.
+After Charlie's neighbour offered to drive him to Denholm to pick up a pickup, we were able to tow it up a steep verge and onto the safety of our farmhouse driveway.

 6th